Stamford Superior Court is Closed – Cases Are Being Kicked 1 to 2 Months

 Unfortunately, a pending case still shows up on background checks, even if the original dismissal date has passed due to COVID-19.
 Some of the best Stamford criminal lawyers are assisting their clients by communicating with current and potential employers and confirming that your case will be dismissed and expunged from your record.
 For more on exactly what a dismissal in Connecticut means, check out this post.

-Besides showing up on background checks, postponement of your AR or AEP dismissal means that your case remains pending.
-If you get arrested while your Stamford AR or AEP is still pending, it can violate the terms of your program and subject you to additional prosecution.
+Besides showing up on background checks, postponement of your AR or IDIP dismissal means that your case remains pending.
+If you get arrested while your Stamford AR or IDIP is still pending, it can violate the terms of your program and subject you to additional prosecution.
 Under Connecticut erasure law, after a dismissal you’re allowed to swear under oath that the arrest never occurred.
 The prosecution cannot re-open a dismissed case for any reason.